bryancanlas/Cheko_Chatgpt_Webapp/README.md

 # ChatGPT Web Applicaion

 This is a simple ChatGPT Web Application that allows users to generate stories based on a chosen topic and style using the OpenAI API.
-Users can select a topic from a dropdown menu and choose a style, and the application generates a story accordingly.
+Users can choose a topic and select a style from a dropdown menu, and the application generates a story accordingly.
 Additionally, the generated story can be rewritten in a funny way.

 ## Features